ZPinjun/Localization/TWC202309_3D array/README.md

 This is the simulation code to reproduce the results of the paper:

-[1] P. Zheng, T. Ballal, H. Chen, H. Wymeersch and T. Y. Al-Naffouri, “Coverage Analysis of Joint Localization and Communication in THz Systems with 3D Arrays,” in IEEE Transactions on Wireless Communications.
+[1] P. Zheng, T. Ballal, H. Chen, H. Wymeersch, and T. Y. Al-Naffouri, “Coverage Analysis of Joint Localization and Communication in THz Systems with 3D Arrays,” in IEEE Transactions on Wireless Communications.

 Notes:
 1. To run the code, you need to install the Manopt toolbox (https://www.manopt.org).